 Road Safety Audit

-Road Safety Audits (RSA) are a systematic evaluation of a development, design or road scheme from a road safety perspective, aimed at identifying, eliminating or mitigating against potential road safety hazards.
+A Road Safety Audit (RSA) is a systematic evaluation of a development, design or road scheme from a road safety perspective, aimed at identifying, eliminating or mitigating against potential road safety hazards.

-TTRSA's qualified and experienced Road Safety Auditors, work as an Audit Team to deliver a RSA to prevailing standards including GE-STY-01024 in Ireland and HD19/15 in the United Kingdom.
+TTRSA's qualified and experienced Road Safety Auditors, work as an Audit Team to deliver a RSA to prevailing standards including GE-STY-01024 in Ireland.
 In Ireland our Audit Team members are registered on the Transport Infrastructure Ireland computerised Road Safety Audit Approvals System [RSAAS] which ensures that we can provide a rapid turn-around of RSAs on the national road network.
 There are multiple stages of RSA for a scheme:

-- A Feasibility Stage RSA is undertaken at conceptual design stage to assess the relative road hazards of different scheme options;
+- A Stage F RSA is undertaken at the feasibility or conceptual design stage to assess the relative road hazards of different scheme options;

 - A Stage 1 RSA is undertaken at the preliminary design stage of the scheme, often prior to submitting a planning application or in response to a request for further information (RFI).

 - A Stage 2 RSA is undertaken at the detailed design stage of the scheme, often prior to tendering.

 - A combined Stage 1/2 RSA is undertaken in situations where a Stage 1 can be omitted or a Stage 1 can be combined with a Stage 2, for example for minor schemes.
 A Stage 1-2 RSA requires assessment of the design detail, as per a Stage 2 Audit.